jtdLab/DartCounterDesign/README.md

 # DartCounterUI-IOS
-Here are all files fore the UI of the IOS version of DartCounter
+Here are all files for the UI of the IOS version of DartCounter